-British PM Boris Johnson self-isolates after testing positive for coronavirus
+British PM Boris Johnson tests positive for coronavirus

-LONDON (Reuters) - British Prime Minister Boris Johnson said on Friday he had tested positive for coronavirus and was self-isolating at Downing Street but would still lead the government’s response to the accelerating outbreak.
+LONDON (Reuters) - British Prime Minister Boris Johnson has tested positive for coronavirus and is self-isolating at his Downing Street residence but said he would still lead the government’s response to the accelerating outbreak.

 Johnson, 55, experienced mild symptoms on Thursday - a day after he answered at the prime minister’s weekly question-and-answer session in parliament’s House of Commons chamber.

 “I’ve taken a test.
-That has come out positive,” Johnson said in a video statement broadcast on Twitter.
+That has come out positive,” Johnson said on Friday in a video statement broadcast on Twitter.
 “I’ve developed mild symptoms of the coronavirus.
 That’s to say - a temperature and a persistent cough.

 “So I am working from home.
 I’m self-isolating,” Johnson said.
 “Be in no doubt that I can continue, thanks to the wizardry of modern technology, to communicate with all my top team to lead the national fightback against coronavirus.”

+Johnson chaired a government meeting on the coronavirus on Friday morning via video conference.

-It was not immediately clear how many Downing Street staff and senior ministers would now need to isolate given that many have had contact with Johnson over recent days and weeks.
+It was not immediately clear how many Downing Street staff and senior ministers would now need to isolate themselves given that many have had contact with Johnson over recent days and weeks.

-His finance minister, Rishi Sunak, was not self-isolating, a Treasury source said.
+His finance minister, Rishi Sunak, is not self-isolating, a Treasury source said.

-When Britain clapped health workers on Thursday evening, Johnson and Sunak came out of separate entrances on Downing Street and did not come into close contact, according to a Reuters photographer at the scene.
+Britons paid tribute to health workers on Thursday evening, clapping and cheering from doorways and windows.
+Johnson and Sunak took part, but came out of separate entrances on Downing Street and did not come into close contact, according to a Reuters photographer at the scene.

-Nor was it immediately clear whether Johnson’s 32-year-old partner, Carrie Symonds, who is pregnant, had been tested.
+It was not immediately clear whether Johnson’s 32-year-old partner, Carrie Symonds, who is pregnant, had been tested.

+Queen Elizabeth last saw Johnson on March 11 and she remains in good health, Buckingham Palace said.

+“The queen last saw the PM on the 11th March and is following all the appropriate advice with regards to her welfare,” a palace spokesman said.

-Previously the government has said that Johnson had the option to delegate to Foreign Secretary Dominic Raab if needed.
+Previously the government has said that Johnson has the option to delegate to Foreign Secretary Dominic Raab if needed.

 “The prime minister was tested for coronavirus on the personal advice of England’s Chief Medical Officer, Professor Chris Whitty,” a Downing Street spokesman said.